 What is Multi Factor Authentication (MFA)?

-What is multi factor authentication
+What is MFA

 Security should be very high up on all business owner’s priority lists right now, this is because cyber attacks are becoming more ruthless and harder to prevent.
 Having more security measures in place will keep your business safe and encourage it to grow.
 So, what is Multi Factor Authentication?